nterreri/thesis/report/chapter5.md

 to extract global classifier effectiveness metrics (Sebastiani, ibid p.33;
 Yang and Liu, 1999, p.43).

-The type of data we wanted to produce a label for was a short chat message.
-The label had to be in the specified range of categories (Chapter 2.1.1), in order to better inform the chatbot with the capacity for generalization of a machine learning approach.
+The type of data we want to produce a label for is a short chat message.
+The label has to be in the specified range of categories (Section 2.1.1), in order to better inform the chatbot with the capacity for generalization of a machine learning approach.
 There is no corpus of pairs of message - label of the relevant kind.
 Therefore, the author created a survey which Dr Ramachandran asked the team to